MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/ISVs/tblDatabases.md

 ---
-title: in.tblDatabases
+title: in.tblDatabases - UI Input Schema
 ---
-# in.tblDatabases - Input Schema Table
+# in.tblDatabases - UI Input Schema

 ​​​​​Databases running on a licensable database server.